magento/merchdocs/src/configuration/customers/login-as-customer.md

 ## Enable Login as Customer

-Login as Customer is enabled in the Access Control List.
+Login as Customer is enabled in the user role permissions.

 1. Go to **System** > Permissions > **User Roles**.
 1. Select a Role to edit.